Lattice control of non-ergodicity in a polar lattice gas: Time-Dependent Variational Principle algorithm implementation

-Due to the long range coupling as well as large value of $V/t$, the algorithm requires quite large amount of CPU time for propagation.
-For the data presented in Fig.~3 of the letter, the propagation took more than a month on a single thread of a fast workstation for $\chi=384$ (less than a week for $\chi=256$).
-While the results were different indicating lack of convergence in the delocalized regime, the qualitative time-dependence obtained was the same, with homogenization (delocalization) occuring slightly slower for a larger (more accurate) $\chi$ value confirming the claims expressed in the main text.
+Due to the long range coupling as well as to the large value of $V/t$, the algorithm requires a large amount of CPU time for propagation.
+For the data presented in Fig.~3 of the main text, the propagation took more than a month on a single thread of a fast workstation for $\chi=384$~(less than a week for $\chi=256$).
+While the results were slightly different for $\chi=256$ and $384$~(see Fig.~\ref{fig:sub}), indicating lack of convergence in the delocalized regime, the qualitative time-dependence obtained was the same, with homogenization~(delocalization) occuring slightly slower for a larger (more accurate) $\chi$ value, confirming the claims expressed in the main text.

+Figure~\ref{fig:sub2} shows the exemplary dynamics obtained for larger value of $V/t$ with converged results up to time $t=700/t$ for both the $1/j^3$ model and the case with the $G_j(B)$ tail.
+As in Fig.~\ref{fig:3}, the $1/j^3$ model leads eventually to deloclaization at later times, whereas the model with the correct dipolar tail shows a fully localized dynamics. \\

-\subsection{Chebyshev propagation implementation}
+\section{Chebyshev propagation implementation}

-We use Chebyshev propagation scheme as described in detail in \cite{Fehske08} for $L=24$ at half filling.
-In this approach, the time evolution operator $ U( \Delta t) = \exp(-i H \Delta t)$ over time period $\Delta t$ is expanded as
+We use the Chebyshev propagation scheme, as described in detail in~\cite{Fehske08} for $L=24$ at half filling.
+In this approach, the time evolution operator $U( \Delta t) = \exp(-i H \Delta t)$ over time period $\Delta t$ is expanded as: